Les-glitch101/Bona-Markets/Database/README.md

-## Setup before you can use the databases/prisma. this is important.
+## Setup before you can use the databases/prisma.
+This is important.

 # Requirements

-Install Node.js, use the ready coded one: https://nodejs.org/
+Install Node.js, use the ready coded, easy to install one: https://nodejs.org/

 ---

-## Setup
+# Setup

 1. Download the project (the entire file called DATABASE):